Philadelphia Radio Archives

 The station’s major drawback was the fact that it was licensed for daytime operation only, which meant that each day at sundown, WDVT had to go off the air to avoid interfering with stations in other parts of the country.
 Competition from two other major all-talk stations, WWDB-FM and WCAU-AM, did not make things any easier.
 It also suffered from a relatively weak 1,000 watt signal, 1/50th the strength of competitor WCAU-AM!

-spin-off of Mega's non-core properties.
-Mega moved the WEMG calls to 1310 AM and the new owners reinstated the WURD call letters.
-The format jumped between various types of music and CNN Headline news before settling into the current talk format.
+In 2002, Mega moved the WEMG calls to 1310 AM and sold WURD for $8.5 million to physician and philanthropist Walter P. Lomax, Jr. under the name LEVAS communications, which stands for “lift every voice and sing.”
+Intially the format jumped between various types of music and CNN Headline news before settling into the current talk format.

 According to the WURD website, “WURD Radio is the only African-American owned and operated talk radio station in the Commonwealth of Pennsylvania.”
 The station’s studios and offices are located on Delaware Avenue in Philadelphia.

 - Melissa Dribben, “Buenos dias, Filadelpfia!”, Inquirer Magazine, 9/5/1999, p.18

 - Peter Van Allen, “Brown branches out into radio at WURD”, PBJ, 3/19/2010

 Comments?
 Corrections?
 Worked there?
 Please let us know!

 1. Posted on Monday, April 29, 2013 by Ron:

 Goodmorning, I am looking for the theme song of the host that came on after Fatima Ali?

 Please note: commenting has been temporarily disabled.
 Please check back again soon for our new commenting system.